Im-Rises/particle-simulator-react-p5/README.md

 $$ F = G \frac{m_1 m_2}{r^2} $$

-There is a small offset between the particles to avoid the particles from having an infinite acceleration if they are too close from the attractor.
+To prevent to have a division by zero when the particles are too close to each other, we add a softening parameter
+$\epsilon$.
+The implementation is not made to be physically accurate, but to be visually appealing.
+By adding the offset $\epsilon$ directly like below, the particles will come from a far distance faster than they should.

+$$ F = G \frac{m_1 m_2}{r^2 + \epsilon} $$

+One of the real force calculation with softening could be like this:

 $$ F = G \frac{m_1 m_2}{(r^2 + \epsilon^2)^\frac{3}{2}} $$